Founded in 1874 and still thriving today

 Porches

-The variety of porches is astounding.
-Almost every building has a porch and nearly all were were heavily used, many with dining.
+The variety of porches here is astounding.
+Almost every building has a porch and nearly all are heavily used, many for dining.

 The entire place is about tightly knit together small houses with the vast majority set back only about 10 feet from the streets.
-So it's hard not to say hello to passersby and the porches themselves are full of people reading, chatting, and eating.
-There are actually many different kinds of porches.
+It's hard not to say hello to passersby and the porches themselves are full of people reading, chatting, and eating.

 The grandest porch of all is the historic Atheneum Hotel.